Colorado drug laws make it a crime to possess, sell, manufacture, or use controlled substances.

 - 1. What drugs are legal in Colorado?

 - 2. What drugs are illegal in Colorado?

-Colorado divides controlled substances into five “schedules” according to the drug’s likelihood for abuse.
-There is also a separate schedule that applies to Colorado possession of synthetic cannabinoids and salvia.
+Colorado state law divides controlled substances into five “schedules” according to the drug’s likelihood for abuse.
+These drugs are illegal unless you have a current and valid doctor’s prescription for them.

 Colorado drug schedules are: